 “It is unique, it is innovative, and it will change the way would-be paddlers are introduced to the sport of whitewater kayaking,” Kruger said in an email.

 The big idea behind the boat is to remove the fear factor of being trapped inside a kayak, a big obstacle to keeping new paddlers in the sport.
 Presumably, the boat will feel more like a real kayak than “duckies,” the inflatable single-person rafts that many a would-be kayaker has paddled in whitewater.

 According to Fluid, the boat also feels more like a normal kayak than previous sit-on-top whitewater boats.
-“This was achieved by raising the knee area of the sit-on-top high enough for the knees to push against, with short thigh straps to keep the knees in position,” Fluid writes in a press release on the boat.
+“This was done by bringing the sit-on-top knee area high enough to push against the elbows, with short leg braces to hold the elbows in place,” Fluid writes in a press release boat.
 “This allows the paddler to control the kayak properly by edging the boat accurately when needed, and it also allows the paddler to roll the boat.”